If we don't stand up for children, then we don't stand for much.

 At a time when privatization, vouchers and a weakening of the K-12 public education system may be taking place in the United States, how are we to respond?
 We are interested in hearing your voices on this important subject.
 We are interested in proposals from young people, traditional educational reform refugees, theorists, critical thinkers, global educators, teachers and families who have taken the bull by the horn and making change in their communities.
 While we are interested in all proposals which directly address and find solutions to inequities in the educational system and in the classroom, we are keenly interested in best practices and great reform models.

 At our discussion, we will consider the past and present of social justice in education.
-How do exclusionary and oppressive practices against people with disability overlap with other forms of oppression and marginalization in schools and society?
+How do exclusionary and oppressive practices against people with disability or other marginalized gorups overlap with other forms of oppression and marginalization in schools and society?
 What strategies can social justice educators and activists employ to shore up public and private education institutions?
 Can authentic reform take place within existing institutional structures?
-Proposals in this topic area might look at disability oppression and resistance as they pertain to special education, inclusive education, higher education, social movements, policy and the legal system.
+Proposals in this topic area might look at oppression and resistance as they pertain to special education, inclusive education, higher education, social movements, policy and the legal system.

 We are interested in the following proposals: